webuimaker/wikiHugo/content/cloud+foundry+container+runtime/index.md

 ---
 # Homepage
-title: "Cloud Foundry Container Runtime
+title: "Cloud Foundry Container Runtime"
-"
 description: "Cloud Foundry Container Runtime (CFCR) is a BOSH release that offers a uniform way to instantiate, deploy, and manage highly available Kubernetes clusters on a cloud platform using BOSH.
 This page gather resources about CFCR and how to use it with Kubernetes."
 titleDescription: "Cloud Foundry Container Runtime (CFCR) is a BOSH release that offers a uniform way to instantiate, deploy, and manage highly available Kubernetes clusters on a cloud platform using BOSH.
 This page gather resources about CFCR and how to use it with Kubernetes."